algosup/2022-2023-project-1-smart-signage-Project-7-group/Documents/Technical Requirements.md

 The company will also rely on existing relais and systems for communication with the device.

-Wit the selected solution, it is impossible to change the control of the brightness instantly on command.
+With the selected solution, it is impossible to change the control of the brightness instantly on command.
 Potential changes will occur when the device pings the server.

 ## f.
 Future Goals

 An interface to control the devices is planned as a future project but is not for us to do.
 Although, if time allows it, a mockup can be created.

+A key point to add is to have predicitve maintenance rather than just corrective maintenance.

+More features should be added such as the proximity sensor that has been removed from this version.

-The device will also have to be reduced to a single, scalable, and cheap PCB for production.
+Finally, the device will also have to be reduced to a single, scalable, and cheap PCB for production.
+An other communication method than Lora might be used instead like by using a SIM card to reduce the cost of the device and make communication faster and unlimited.